 The importance of play in early childhood development and education has been recognised for over a century.
 Our thinking behind play has been influenced by the work of many theorists, educationalists, psychologists, sociologists, researchers, and practitioners, including Piaget, Vygotsky, Montessori, Steiner, Parton and Bob Hughes.

 There were 4.2 million UK children living in poverty in 2019, according to Government figures.
 The affordability of our covermounted magazines (typically £3.99, which includes a covermount, magazine, stickers and educational workbook) offer all children an opportunity to play and learn.

 New Solutions – Recycle to Read Campaign

-We are investing in a new campaign known as Recycle to Read which is launching in Summer 2021.
-This is a large-scale, cross-sector, not for profit initiative which will build a new recycling infrastructure for toys through schools and retail.
-Collected toys will be recycled into other products, examples being playground equipment and garden furniture.
+We are proud to be a member of the Recycle to Read initiative which launched in June 2021.
+This is a large-scale, cross-sector, not for profit initiative which will build a new recycling infrastructure for toys and tech through schools and retail.
+Collected toys and tech will be recycled into other products, examples being playground equipment and garden furniture.
 Recycling of toy products will be rewarded by giving books to schools and the wider community.